2016rshah/blog/posts/12-books-12-months-2024.md

 ## In progress/TODO:

+### *The Overstory* by Richard Powers

 ### *How to Write an Autobiographical Novel* by Alexander Chee
-Love this collection of short stories!
+Loving this collection of short stories!
+Didn't finish it before I had to return it.

 ### *Adult Children of Emotionally Immature Parents* by Lindsay Gibson